Frequently asked questions

 Can we dock for a few hours during the day?

-Boats wishing to moor for a few hours during the day must contact the Harbour Master’s Office on arrival at the harbour entrance to ask if a berth is available.
-The berth is free for 3 hours without connection (water and electricity).
-If connection and/or more than three hours, a half-fee based on the category of vessel will be applied.
+Boats wishing to moor for a few hours during the day must contact the Harbour Master’s Office on arrival at the harbour entrance to enquire whether a berth is available.
+Mooring is free of charge for the first three hours without hook-ups (water and electricity).
+If hook-ups are required and/or the stay exceeds three hours, half the mooring fee applicable to the vessel will be charged.

 What is the max length ?